Carlton Fisk's 1975 World Series home run: The play

-The game went into extra innings and remained tied until the 12th inning when Carlton Fisk hit a pitch off of Pat Darcy of the Reds.
+Still tied entering the bottom of 12th inning, Carlton Fisk led off for the Red Sox against Reds reliever Pat Darcy, who had retired all six batters he had faced in the game to that point.
+On a 1–0 count, Fisk hit a sinker high and deep down the left field line.
 In one of baseball's most iconic moments, Fisk waved his arms as if trying to keep the ball fair, before the ball hit the foul pole and was called a home run, winning the game for Boston.
 Satch Davidson was the one who called it a home run, saying he had a better view of the ball than the umpires at third base and in left field.

 The left foul pole, renamed "Fisk's Pole" in honor of his' famous home run in the 1975 World Series, stands 310 feet away from home plate.
 During this time, cameramen covering baseball were instructed to follow the flight of the ball.
 In a 1999 interview, NBC cameraman Lou Gerard said that he had been distracted by a nearby rat.
 Unable to follow the ball, he kept the camera on Fisk instead.
 This play was perhaps the most important catalyst in getting camera operators to focus most of their attention on the players themselves.